Diagnose cloud computers

 • Logon policy

-7. On the Diagnose tab, view the task status in the Diagnostic Status column.
-In the Report ID column, click the target report ID to view the diagnostic details.
+7. On the Diagnose tab, you can view the task status in the Diagnostic Status column.
+To view the report details, click the report ID in the Report ID column.

 Related operations